nadinesk/nadinesk.github.io/_posts/2017-01-18-entrepreneurial-activity.markdown

 ## Industry

 Construction has show the largest increase in entrepreneurial activity, and also the largest entrepreneurial activity from 1996-2014.
 The second highest activity is the Services industry, followed by other industries, trade, and then manufacturing.
-Trade is the only industry that has shown a decrease in entrepreneurial activity.
+Trade has shown a decrease in entrepreneurial activity.

 ![Entrepreneurial Activity by Industry, 1996-2014](http://khasachi.com/images/ind.png)